Building apps

 • Checkboxes — Provides better results when extracting information from checkboxes.

 Table and checkbox recognition change the OCR processor used, which slows digitization slightly and might impact accuracy, particularly with less common languages.
-We recommend enabling tables and checkboxes only if needed.
+Enable tables and checkboxes only if needed.

 • Non-Latin characters Commercial & Enterprise — Enables support for many common languages that use writing systems other than the Latin alphabet (a, b, c…).
 Support for non-Latin characters is offered in standard and advanced language sets.
 For details, see Supported languages.